ITI/mrnes/docs/mrnes.md

 devtype: DEVTYPE
 device: DEVNAME
 cable: INTRFCNAME
-carry: INTRFCNAME
+carry: [INTRFCNAME]
 wireless: [INTRFCNAME]
 faces: NETNAME
 ```

 Exactly one of the values of keys `cable`, `carry`, and `wireless` attributes is non-empty.
 In the case of the interface being connected to a wireless network the `wireless` list includes the names of all the interfaces also on that network that a transmission from the interface may directly reach.
 If instead the interface connects to a wired network, the mrnes view is that the interface may be directly connected through a cable to some other interface, and if that is the case the `cable` attribute names that interface.   **mrnes** allows also the declaration that the media is wired, but that the level of detail in the model does not include declaration of cables and the interfaces they connect, but does allow one to name another interface on that same network to which transmissions are forwarded.
-This interface is named by the value of the  `carry` key.
+A list of interfaces that are directly reachable in the same network is named by the value of the  `carry` key.

 Finally, the name of the network the interface touches is expressed in the value of the `faces` key.

 ##### 2.2 Building model files

 The **mrnes** package includes methods that are useful in creating the input file that describe the system topology (nominally called topo.yaml), the file that describes system performance parameters (nominally called exp.yaml0, and the file holding descriptions (nominally called devExec.yaml).
 We describe these methods below.
+In a companion document we describe how to use Excel to describe a network and have topo.yaml derived from it automatically.

 ###### 2.2.1 topo.yaml